 Unlike some towns, Guadalupe isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Guadalupe are a mix of both white- and blue-collar jobs.
 Overall, Guadalupe is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Guadalupe who work in office and administrative support (16.99%), maintenance occupations (13.08%), and management occupations (10.16%).

-The percentage of people in Guadalupe with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.52% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Guadalupe is quite a bit lower than the national average among all cities of 21.84%: just 11.52% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Guadalupe in 2022 was $26,814, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,256 for a family of four.
 However, Guadalupe contains both very wealthy and poor people as well.